My Life In Reigate: A true Story.

 The 2021 entries made use of every corner, nook and cranny of our borough.
 Readers are taken by the hand for thrilling fairground adventures in Memorial Park; or to gallop across Banstead Downs on a racehorse; maybe attend an old-fashioned ball at Reigate Priory or take part in daring WWII missions from Reigate Hill.

 Brilliant, funny, quirky and imaginative tales.
-We have plenty to be proud of with our young writers.
+We are proud of our young writers.

 Sid Anderson, Emily Field and Caitlin Evans are Highly Commended.
 Sid , the youngest writer to be placed.